talon-one/talon_go/docs/BestPriorPriceMetadata.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetInfluencingCampaignIDs
+### GetInfluencingCampaignDetails

-`func (o *BestPriorPriceMetadata) GetInfluencingCampaignIDs() []int64`
+`func (o *BestPriorPriceMetadata) GetInfluencingCampaignDetails() []InfluencingCampaignDetails`

-GetInfluencingCampaignIDs returns the InfluencingCampaignIDs field if non-nil, zero value otherwise.
+GetInfluencingCampaignDetails returns the InfluencingCampaignDetails field if non-nil, zero value otherwise.

-### GetInfluencingCampaignIDsOk
+### GetInfluencingCampaignDetailsOk

-`func (o *BestPriorPriceMetadata) GetInfluencingCampaignIDsOk() (*[]int64, bool)`
+`func (o *BestPriorPriceMetadata) GetInfluencingCampaignDetailsOk() (*[]InfluencingCampaignDetails, bool)`

-GetInfluencingCampaignIDsOk returns a tuple with the InfluencingCampaignIDs field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetInfluencingCampaignDetailsOk returns a tuple with the InfluencingCampaignDetails field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetInfluencingCampaignIDs
+### SetInfluencingCampaignDetails

-`func (o *BestPriorPriceMetadata) SetInfluencingCampaignIDs(v []int64)`
+`func (o *BestPriorPriceMetadata) SetInfluencingCampaignDetails(v []InfluencingCampaignDetails)`

-SetInfluencingCampaignIDs sets InfluencingCampaignIDs field to given value.
+SetInfluencingCampaignDetails sets InfluencingCampaignDetails field to given value.

-### HasInfluencingCampaignIDs

-`func (o *BestPriorPriceMetadata) HasInfluencingCampaignIDs() bool`

-HasInfluencingCampaignIDs returns a boolean if a field has been set.

-### GetAdjustmentReferenceID
+### GetAdjustmentDetails

-`func (o *BestPriorPriceMetadata) GetAdjustmentReferenceID() string`
+`func (o *BestPriorPriceMetadata) GetAdjustmentDetails() AdjustmentDetails`

-GetAdjustmentReferenceID returns the AdjustmentReferenceID field if non-nil, zero value otherwise.
+GetAdjustmentDetails returns the AdjustmentDetails field if non-nil, zero value otherwise.

-### GetAdjustmentReferenceIDOk
+### GetAdjustmentDetailsOk

-`func (o *BestPriorPriceMetadata) GetAdjustmentReferenceIDOk() (*string, bool)`
+`func (o *BestPriorPriceMetadata) GetAdjustmentDetailsOk() (*AdjustmentDetails, bool)`

-GetAdjustmentReferenceIDOk returns a tuple with the AdjustmentReferenceID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetAdjustmentDetailsOk returns a tuple with the AdjustmentDetails field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAdjustmentReferenceID
+### SetAdjustmentDetails

-`func (o *BestPriorPriceMetadata) SetAdjustmentReferenceID(v string)`
+`func (o *BestPriorPriceMetadata) SetAdjustmentDetails(v AdjustmentDetails)`

-SetAdjustmentReferenceID sets AdjustmentReferenceID field to given value.
+SetAdjustmentDetails sets AdjustmentDetails field to given value.

-### HasAdjustmentReferenceID
+### HasAdjustmentDetails

-`func (o *BestPriorPriceMetadata) HasAdjustmentReferenceID() bool`
+`func (o *BestPriorPriceMetadata) HasAdjustmentDetails() bool`

-HasAdjustmentReferenceID returns a boolean if a field has been set.
+HasAdjustmentDetails returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)